-Original Article Title: Bitcoin Starts Week on Shaky Ground Amid Geopolitical Jitters
+Original Title: Bitcoin Starts Week on Shaky Ground Amid Geopolitical Jitters

 Translation: Peggy, BlockBeats

-Editor's Note: With geopolitical risks escalating, market risk aversion quickly emerged, leading to a retreat of funds from risk assets and a rush towards safe-haven assets such as gold.
-Following a steep weekend drop, Bitcoin saw a slight rebound in early Asia trading.
-FalconX noted that this appears more like a "temporary pause" than a true reversal.
-Meanwhile, the U.S. Bitcoin spot ETF saw net outflows for the fifth consecutive day last week, totaling $1.7 billion, nearly wiping out the previous inflows.
+Editor's Note: With escalating geopolitical risks, market risk aversion quickly rose, funds moved away from risky assets, and safe-haven assets such as gold were sought after.
+Bitcoin saw a slight rebound in Asian early trading after a sharp weekend plunge.
+FalconX pointed out that this is more like a "brief pause" rather than a true reversal; meanwhile, the U.S. physical Bitcoin ETF saw net outflows for five consecutive days last week, totaling $1.7 billion, almost wiping out the previous inflows.

-Bitcoin plunged significantly on Sunday, casting a shadow over the start of the new week.
-Despite a minor rebound in early Asian trading, as global geopolitical tensions escalated, market risk appetite cooled off, leading to a flight of funds from risk assets to safe-haven assets such as gold.
+Bitcoin saw a significant drop on Sunday, casting a shadow over the start of a new week.
+Despite a slight rebound in Asian early trading, as global geopolitical tensions heated up, market risk appetite cooled off, funds moved away from risky assets, and flowed into safe-haven assets such as gold.

-The world's largest cryptocurrency fell by as much as 3.5% on Sunday, hitting a low not seen since 2026 of just above $86,000, before recovering to $87,733 in Monday's early Singapore trading.
-The second-largest token by market value, Ethereum, initially dropped by 5.7% but later bounced back 2% to reach $2,872, still close to its lowest level since mid-December.
+The world's largest cryptocurrency plunged 3.5% on Sunday, hitting a low not seen since 2026, dropping to just above $86,000, then recovering to $87,733 in early Monday trading in Singapore.
+The second-largest token by market value, Ethereum, fell 5.7% at one point, then rebounded by 2% to $2,872, still near its lowest level since mid-December.

-Sean McNulty, Head of Derivatives Trading for FalconX in the Asia-Pacific region, stated that Monday's recovery "looks more like a brief respite than a strong rebound."
-"As of this morning, we have not seen a large inflow of funds."
+Sean McNulty, Head of Derivatives Trading for Asia-Pacific at FalconX, said that Monday's stabilization is "more like a brief respite than a strong rebound."
+"As of this morning, we have not seen a large influx of funds."

-According to data compiled by Bloomberg, the U.S. Bitcoin spot ETF saw net fund outflows for five consecutive trading days last week, totaling $1.7 billion, nearly offsetting the net inflows of the previous four days.
+According to data compiled by Bloomberg, the U.S. physical Bitcoin ETF saw net fund outflows for five consecutive trading days last week, totaling $1.7 billion, almost erasing the net inflows of the previous four days.

-Sean McNulty, Head of Derivatives Trading for FalconX in the Asia-Pacific region, stated that Monday's recovery "looks more like a brief respite than a strong rebound."
-"As of this morning, we have not seen a large inflow of funds."
+Sean McNulty, Head of Derivatives Trading for Asia-Pacific at FalconX, said that Monday's stabilization is "more like a brief respite than a strong rebound."
+"As of this morning, we have not seen a large influx of funds."

-According to Bloomberg's data summary, the U.S. Bitcoin spot ETF saw net fund outflows for five consecutive trading days last week, totaling $1.7 billion, nearly offsetting the net inflows of the previous four days.
+According to Bloomberg's summary data, the U.S. physical Bitcoin ETF saw net fund outflows for five consecutive trading days last week, totaling $1.7 billion, almost erasing the net inflows of the previous four days.

 Welcome to join the official BlockBeats community: